Taxi: Wheelchair-accessible taxicabs

 In recent years, some companies have been adding specially modified vehicles capable of transporting wheelchair-using passengers to their fleets.
 Such taxicabs are variously called accessible taxis, wheelchair- or wheelchair-accessible taxicabs, modified taxicabs, or "maxicabs".

 Wheelchair taxicabs are most often specially modified vans or minivans.
 Wheelchair-using passengers are loaded, with the help of the driver, via a lift or, more commonly, a ramp, at the rear of the vehicle.
-This feature is however a subject for concern amongst Licensing Authorities who feel that the wheelchair passenger could not easily exit the vehicle in the event of accident damage to the rear door.
-The latest generation of accessible taxis features side loading with emergency egress possible from either of the 2 side doors as well as the rear.
+However, this feature has led to concern among licensing authorities, who feel that the wheelchair passenger would not be able to easily exit the vehicle in the event of accident damage to the rear door.
+For this reason, the latest generation of accessible taxis features side loading with emergency egress possible from either of the two side doors as well as the rear.
 The wheelchair is secured using various systems, commonly including some type of belt and clip combination, or wheel locks.
-Some wheelchair taxicabs are capable of transporting only one wheelchair-using passenger at a time, and can usually accommodate 4 to 6 additional non-disabled passengers.
+Some wheelchair taxicabs are capable of transporting only one wheelchair-using passenger at a time, and can usually accommodate four to six additional non-disabled passengers.

 Wheelchair taxicabs are part of the regular fleet in most cases, and so are not reserved exclusively for the use of wheelchair users.
 They are often used by non-disabled people who need to transport luggage, small items of furniture, animals, and other items.
 Because of this, and since only a small percentage of the average fleet is modified, wheelchair users must often wait for significantly longer periods when calling for a cab, and flagging a modified taxicab on the street is much more difficult.
+London's taxis have been fully accessible since January 2000, with all taxis fitted with a pull-out or portable ramp.

 Other

 Taxicabs in less developed places can be a completely different experience, such as the antique French cars typically found in Cairo.
 However, starting in March 2006, newer modern taxicabs entered the service operated by various private companies.
 Taxicabs differ in other ways as well: London's black cabs have a large compartment beside the driver for storing bags, while many fleets of regular taxis also include wheelchair accessible taxicabs among their numbers (see above).
 Although taxicabs have traditionally been sedans, minivans, hatchbacks and even SUV taxicabs are becoming increasingly common.
 In many cities, limousines operate as well, usually in competition with taxicabs and at higher fares.

-Recently, with growing concern for the environment, there have been solar powered taxicabs.
-On 20 April 2008, a "solar taxi tour" was launched that aimed to tour 15 countries in 18 months in a solar taxi that can reach speeds of 90 km/h with zero emission.
-The aim of the tour was to spread knowledge about environmental protection.
+Growing concern for the environment has led to greater demand for more environmentally friendly methods of taxicab travel.
+On 20 April 2008, a "solar taxi tour" was launched that aimed to tour 15 countries in 18 months in a solar taxi that can reach speeds of 90 km/h with zero emissions; the aim of the tour was to spread awareness about environmental protection.